 IRA (other than a Roth IRA).
-You must start receiving distributions from your IRA by April 1, 2020, if you reached age 701/2 before 2020.
-If you reach age 701/2 after 2019, you can postpone receiving distributions until April 1 of the year following the year in which you reach age 72.
-See the Note for calendar year 2020 exception, earlier.
+You must start receiving distributions from your IRA by April 1 of the year following the year in which you reach age 72.
 At that time, you can receive your entire interest in the IRA or begin receiving periodic distributions.
 If you choose to receive periodic distributions, you must receive a minimum required distribution each year.
 You can figure the minimum required distribution by dividing the account balance of your IRAs (other than Roth IRAs) on December 31 of the year preceding the distribution by the applicable life expectancy.
 For applicable life expectancies, see Figuring the Owner's Required Minimum Distribution under When Must You Withdraw Assets? in Pub.
 590-B.